kdeldycke/kevin-deldycke-blog/content/posts/pushing-git-subversion-wordpress-plugin-repository.md

 This article details how I managed to push to Subversion all my developments activity taking place in Git.

-Before going further: be careful !
+Before going further: be careful!
 It's really easy to mess things up.
 After all, we're trying to push code on a public Subversion repository.
 We must be certain of what we are doing here.
 Risks of deleting stuff that are not ours are great.

 ## The simulation